pgaudit/pgaudit/README.md

 - **STATEMENT** - Statement executed on the backend.

-- **PARAMETER** - If `pgaudit.log_parameter` is set then this field will contain the statement parameters as quoted CSV.
+- **PARAMETER** - If `pgaudit.log_parameter` is set then this field will contain the statement parameters as quoted CSV, or `<none>` if there are no parameters.
+Otherwise, the field is `<not logged>`.

 Use [log_line_prefix](http://www.postgresql.org/docs/11/static/runtime-config-logging.html#GUC-LOG-LINE-PREFIX) to add any other fields that are needed to satisfy your audit log requirements.
-A typical log line prefix might be `'\%m \%u \%d: '` which would provide the date/time, user name, and database name for each audit log.
+A typical log line prefix might be `'%m %u %d [%p] '` which would provide the date/time, user name, database name, and process id for each audit log.

 ## Caveats